strimzi/strimzi.github.io/_posts/2021-04-07-upgrade-improvements.md

 author: jakub_stejskal
 ---
 The upgrade of Strimzi and Kafka is not a trivial process.
-In Strimzi 0.24 we introduced several improvements to make the process easier.
+In last releases we introduced several improvements to make the process easier.
 This post shows you how the upgrade process has changed, and what you should do to keep your cluster working without issues.

 <!--more-->

 ### Upgrade improvements

-Before release 0.24, the upgrade process required multiple steps.
+In the past, the upgrade process required multiple steps.
 During upgrade, users had to go through all released versions between the current version and the target version.
 For example if you wanted to upgrade from 0.18 to 0.20, the recommended approach was to install 0.19 first, wait for a rolling update, and set new values for Kafka `version`, `log.message.format.version` and `inter.broker.protocol.version`.
 And then repeat the same steps for 0.20.